comegrant/dbt_docs_test/projects/data-model/transform/README.md

 ```

 ## 4.3 Debugging
-If you have any trouble the soultion might be here:
+If you have any trouble the solution might be here:

 ### Error: The Poetry configuration is invalid
 ```